shukriadams/docker-perforce/README.md

   sh ./build.sh

 Note that Perforce public binaries are constantly being updated, you will almost certainly have to udpate the pegged versions pulled from https://package.perforce.com/apt/ubuntu/pool/release/p/perforce/ in dockerfile for build to succeed.
 Browse to that URL and find a suitable version update.

+## Credits

+This project started as a fork of https://github.com/noonien/docker-perforce-server, but is now indepedently maintained.